stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ### **2) Allocation Skill**

-The allocation effect measures the investor's ability to effectively allocate their portfolio's assets to various industries.
+The allocation effect measures the investor's ability to effectively allocate their portfolio's assets to winning sectors.

-Positive allocation occurs when the portfolio is overweighted in a sector that outperforms the S&P500 and underweighted in a market sector that underperforms the S&P500.
+Positive allocation occurs when the portfolio is overweighted in a sector that outperforms the S&P500 and underweighted in a sector that underperforms the S&P500.

-The Allocation Effect for the Technology Stcosk with reS&Pect to our investor's portfolio is calculated using the below metrics and formula:
+The Allocation Effect for the Technology Stcosk with respect to our investor's portfolio is calculated using the below metrics and formula:

 * \-  The Technology Stocks weight in our Portfolio
 * \-  The Technology Stocks weight in the S&P500
 * \-  The Technology Stocks return of the S&P500
-* \-  The total return of the S&P500
+* \-  The total price return of the S&P500

 ![](/assets/blog/attribution/attributionallocationskill.png)